 Individual counselling - £50 per session

 For a free 30-minute informal discussion about how counselling may be of help to you, or to make an appointment, please contact me using the details above.

 This is dependant on your individual circumstances.
 After 6 sessions we'll reflect on our work together to make sure you are getting what you need and if you wish to continue.

 What we discuss in our sessions is confidential so you can be assured of your safety and privacy.
 They are some circumstances in which I may need to share some information such as if I am compelled to do so by a Court of Law or you are at risk of serious physical harm to yourself or others

 You can choose to take a break, or seek counselling elsewhere, or return to counselling at any time, it's your choice.
 You will know when the time is right for you.

 Conveniently located 5 minutes from J8 on the M25, on the boundary between Reigate & Redhill, and a 30-minute train journey from London, my practice is situated in a peaceful setting with plenty of parking available.

 |Face to face counselling:||Yes|

-Monday - Thursday.
+Tuesday - Thursday inclusive.
 I offer appointments from 10am through to 7.30pm.
 I also offer some Saturday mornings.

 Types of client